Background pattern

 Common side effects:(may affect up to 1 in 10 people)

-Corneal disease with eye pain and blurred vision (superficial punctate keratitis), itchy eye discharge (conjunctivitis), eyelid irritation/inflammation, blurred vision, headache, nausea, bitter taste, and fatigue.
+Corneal disease with eye pain and blurred vision (superficial punctate keratitis), discharge with itching of the eyes (conjunctivitis), irritation/inflammation of the eyelid, blurred vision, headache, nausea, bitter taste, and fatigue.

 Uncommon side effects:(may affect up to 1 in 100 people)